-- History of moving from doctor to doctor, or between social care agencies, or reluctance to seek help.
+- History of moving from doctor to doctor, or between social care agencies; reluctance to seek help.

 - Accounts which vary with time or are inconsistent with physical evidence.

-- Weight loss owing to malnutrition, or rapid weight gain.
+- Weight loss due to malnutrition; or rapid weight gain.

 - Ulcers, bed sores and being left in wet clothing.

-- Drowsiness owing to too much medication, or lack of medication causing recurring crises/hospital admissions.
+- Drowsiness due to too much medication; or lack of medication causing recurring crises/hospital admissions.

 - Disclosure or partial disclosure (use of phrases such as ‘It’s a secret’).

-- Medical problems, g. genital infections, pregnancy, difficulty walking or sitting.
+- Medical problems, e.g. genital infections, pregnancy, difficulty walking or sitting.

-- Unusual circumstances, g. two service users found in a toilet/bathroom area, one of them distressed.
+- Unusual circumstances, such as, for example, two people found in a toilet/bathroom area, one of them distressed.